- Release Notes >

 Starting in MongoDB 4.4, you can use the following query to project

-only the first element from field b
+only the first element from field b for a document that matches

-the query specified on field a
+the query specified on field a:

 Important